weaveworks/pctl/README.md

 pctl can be used to install a profile subscription for a profile, example:

 ```
-pctl --catalog-url http://localhost:8000 install nginx-catalog/weaveworks-nginx
+pctl install nginx-catalog/weaveworks-nginx
 generating subscription for profile nginx-catalog/weaveworks-nginx:
 ```

 Then the result will be in profile-subscription.yaml file.

+### Catalog service options

+The catalog service options can be configured via `--catalog-service-name`, `--catalog-service-port` and `--catalog-service-namespace`

-## Local testing
+## Development

-In order to test the CLI you need a profiles catalog controller up and running along with its API.
+In order to run CLI commands you need a profiles catalog controller up and running along with its API in a cluster.
 To get a local setup clone the [Profiles repo](https://github.com/weaveworks/profiles) and run `make local-env`.
 This will deploy a local kind cluster with the catalog controller and API running.
 Once the environment is setup run the following to use pctl against it: